-From a long partnership between Corrymeela and the Mennonites we have been influenced deeply by the work of John Paul Lederach6 who has identified three gaps as symptomatic of all peace agreements faltering:
+From a long partnership between Corrymeela and the Mennonites we have been influenced deeply by the work of John Paul Lederach who has identified three gaps as symptomatic of all peace agreements faltering:

-- 1. the interdependence gap, where people are able to link people from all levels together and effect lasting change; - 2. the social justice gap, ensuring all worked to address social inequality; and - 3. the process-structure gap, supporting people develop new processes between them that lay foundations for new relationships, agreements and new initiatives locally.
+- 1. the interdependence gap, where people are able to link people from all levels together and effect lasting change; - 2. the social justice gap, ensuring all worked to address social inequality; and

-4 Dong Jin Kim, 2019, The Korean Peace Process and Civil Society, Palgrave Macmillan.
+&lt;sup>4 Dong Jin Kim, 2019, The Korean Peace Process and Civil Society, Palgrave Macmillan.

-5 Catherine Barnes, 'Weaving the Web: Civil Society Riles in Working with Conflict and Building peace', in People Building Peace II; Successful Stories of Civil Society', ed: Van Tongeren et al: Lynne Reiner, 2005, 22
+&lt;sup>5 Catherine Barnes, 'Weaving the Web: Civil Society Riles in Working with Conflict and Building peace', in People Building Peace II; Successful Stories of Civil Society', ed: Van Tongeren et al: Lynne Reiner, 2005, 22

-6 JP Lederach, Justpeace: The Challenge of the 21st Century, in People Building Peace: 35 Inspiring Stories from Around the World, ed.
+&lt;sup>6 JP Lederach, Justpeace: The Challenge of the 21st Century, in People Building Peace: 35 Inspiring Stories from Around the World, ed.
 European Centre for Conflict prevention, 1999, 27-35.